Professor Nico Voelcker

 Professor Nico Voelcker was appointed as the Scientific Director of the Melbourne Centre for Nanofabrication and Director of the Australian National Fabrication Facility’s Victorian Node (ANFF-VIC) in February 2017.
 He is also currently a Professor at the Monash Institute of Pharmaceutical Sciences (MIPS) at Monash University and Science Leader at the Commonwealth Scientific and Industrial Research Organisation (CSIRO).

 Nico’s key research interest lies in the fabrication and surface modification of porous semiconductor materials for applications in biosensors, biochips, biomaterials and drug delivery.
-A core research activity in his laboratory is the study of porous silicon-based nanostructures and their surface chemistry.
-A current focus is the development of new nanostructured materials for biosensors, biochips, biomaterials and drug delivery.
+A core research activity in his laboratory is the study of porous silicon-based nanostruc

 Nico has received fellowships from the German Research Foundation (DFG), the CSIRO, the Alexander von Humboldt Foundation, is a recipient of the Tall Poppy Science Award, and was a finalist for the South Australian Scientist of the Year 2015 and the Australian Innovation Challenge.
-He is serving on the College of Experts of the Australian Research Council.
+He served on the College of Experts of the Australian Research Council.
+He is a Fellow of the Australian Academy of Technology and Engineering.

 After completing his BSc at the University of Saarland (1993) and his MSc at the RWTH Aachen (1995) in Germany, Nico completed a PhD thesis (1999) in polymer surface chemistry at the DWI Leibniz Institute for Interactive Materials.
 He received postdoctoral fellowships to work in the area of bio-organic chemistry at the Scripps Research Institute in La Jolla, California.